YOUR CREDIT SCORE HAS A DIRECT EFFECT ON YOUR MORTGAGE

 How Does Mortgage Scoring Really Work?

-Most mortgage lenders use your three-digit credit score, called the FICO score, to evaluate credit risk.
-Each individual actually has three FICO scores, one from each of the three major credit bureaus: Equifax, Experian and TransUnion.
-The score might vary slightly among the three bureaus, as each one weighs items differently.
-A lower score correlates with the highest risk of default.
+Most mortgage lenders use a three-digit credit score, commonly the FICO score, to evaluate credit risk.
+Each person typically has three FICO scores—one from Equifax, Experian and TransUnion—and the score can vary slightly between bureaus because each uses different data and weighting.

-Below are Factors that affect FICO scores:
+Factors that affect FICO scores

 • Bankruptcies, judgments and tax liens